Published September 8, 2019

 Jamie’s little brother, Jack, has claimed that Johnny offered him $6000 to kill Cody Fell.
-When Johnny supposedly made this offer, Jack’s brother, Jamie, was still in jail.
-If someone were to kill Cody, then Jack’s brother would be set free.
+When Johnny supposedly made this offer, Jack’s brother, Jamie, was in jail on charge of attempted murder.
+If someone were to kill Cody, then Jack’s brother, Jamie, would be set free.

 It is a fact that Johnny Primeaux has never met Cody Fell, not even once.
 Johnny had no motive or opportunity to murder Cody.
 But Jack sure did.

 Johnny Primeaux has been exonerated in the Tyler Domingue murder case for nearly a month, yet he is still behind bars while he waits to clear his name against this murder-for-hire, nonsense.

 Soon after they dropped charges on Johnny, the VPSO claimed to find Tyler Domingue’s body.
 The VPSO had claimed publicly that her body had been missing for over 5 years, and only now, one month after Keith Stutes made the order to give up every piece of evidence – suddenly, and miraculously, the VPSO produced her body.